thomas-tf/IEEE-CIS-fraud-detection/README.md

 X_train, y_train, X_test, sample_submission = feature_engineering()
 ```

-Note that `feature_engineering()` does not include the following preprocessing:
+Note that `feature_engineering()` does NOT include the following preprocessing:
 1. numerical feature scaling
 2. fill NaNs

-If you model requires such techniques, please implement by yourself.
+If your model requires such techniques, please implement them by yourself.